ppy/osu-wiki/news/2026/2026-08-27-project-loved-august-2026.md

 And finally, here are the August 2026 picks, as always remember you can test them out in our osu!(lazer) playlists pinned in the comments below!

-PS: The preview videos are back, please thank our editor [Yasuho](https://osu.ppy.sh/users/8458835)!
+PS: The preview videos are back, please thank our editor ::Yasuho::{ user=8458835 }!

 ### Navigation